pouyatavakoli/pouyatavakoli/README.md

-# Hi there, I'm Pouya Tavakoli 👋
+# Hi there, I'm Pouya 👋

 I'm a Computer Engineering student with a passion for algorithms, problem solving, and building cool things with code.
 I enjoy writing scripts for automation, tackling interesting challenges, and playing chess in my free time.